nxp-imx/neo-ipa-uguzzi/README.rst

 The IPA can be configured using the configuration file data/config.yaml.

-This file provides configuration, such as specific parameters for each connected camera and also for the tuning tool.
+This file provides configuration, such as specific parameters for each connected camera.

 Each camera mode including its resolution and bit depth should be specified in the configuration file with its associated: